lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 > "Give ... estimates and ... their precision (eg, 95% confidence interval)" - STROBE guideline {{1}}

 - Use estimation, uncertainty, distribution of effect size {{2}}
-    - Science is about quantifying uncertainty
+    - Science is quantifying uncertainty
     - More insight, more utility for health decision making